mbwong/mbwong.github.com/_posts/2015-06-15-reflections-from-beijing.md

 Leaving Chicago took a long few months.
 From the end of March until mid May, I had to visit schools, put together my life plans, wrap up my job, say goodbye to friends, and pack up all of my stuff.
 I got into all the top economics programs, but somehow that did not afford me much joy.
 Instead, leaving Chicago overwhelmed me in a way that leaving SF did not at all.
 Before I left SF, I planned fun trips around SF and did my best to enjoy my time left.
 But when I left Chicago I almost never took the time to relax or enjoy.
 Whenever I did, I'd feel a bang of guilt for not working to tidy up any loose ends.
 I was nearing burn out.
 For those two months I constantly felt like I was barreling towards a personal crisis.

-Eventually I arrived in Beijing exhausted.
+Eventually I arrived in Beijing, exhausted.
 I was all alone, finally, in a stranger's apartment.
 Having shed almost all of my belongings, I was feeling a little light on my feet.
 But I was also not entirely sure what had happened in the past few months.
 I felt like I had a lot to figure out.
+I was glad to have the opportunity to reflect and rebuild.

 ------